Question:

 Looking for quality substance abuse treatment that’s also affordable?
 South Coast accepts most major insurance providers.
 Get a free insurance benefits check now.

 For those struggling with substance abuse, South Coast Behavioral Health is here to help.
-Our addiction treatment centers offer evidence-based behavioral therapy, dual diagnosis treatment, and holistic addiction treatment options.
+Our addiction treatment centers offer research-based behavioral therapy, dual diagnosis treatment, and holistic addiction treatment options.

 The first step before treatment can begin is going through a medical detox.
 Our medical detox program in California is staffed by caring and compassionate professionals who can provide you with medications to manage your withdrawal symptoms.